Electric vs. propane forklifts: Which is the better option?

 Advantages of Propane Forklifts over Electric

-Propane forklifts hold numerous advantages over their electric counterparts.
+Propane forklifts have numerous advantages over their electric counterparts.

 - Reliable Power